BlueWinds/WarTechIIC/Campaigns.md

 `id`, `employer`, `target` and `onFailGoto` are required, all others are optional.

-Both `employer` and `target` support using `OWNER` (configurable in settings) as a dynamic reference to the star system's owner.
-This will be resolved at contract creation, if the system owner is changed afterward it will not be reflected.
+Both `employer` and `target` support using `OWNER` as a dynamic reference to the star system's owner.
+This will be resolved at contract creation; if the system owner changes afterward it will not be updated.

 `postContractEvent` deserves some special explanation.
 If the player succeeds at the mission, the given event *replaces the objectives screen* in the after action report.
 The event must be `Company` or `StarSystem` scoped; no other scopes are supported.